mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/EarthSci202526.md

 ---

+# Discussion & Models <!--fit--->

+---

+# Key Points 🔑

+* Empirical evidence from radiometric dating tells us that ocean crust is youngest along mid-ocean ridges and gets older as you look further away from those ridges
+* Measuring the rate of change of the sea floor gives us evidence that new crust is being formed very slowly
+* That evidence supports the idea that plates are moving away from each other at these areas, and that new crust is being formed in between, very slowly
+* Empirical evidence shows that earthquakes happen along mid-ocean ridges

+---

+# Key Points 🔑 (continued)
+* The earthquakes that happen under Iceland, which is on the Atlantic mid-ocean ridge, are shallow and distributed evenly across the ridge.
+* That evidence supports the idea that there is a shallow space between the two sides of the mid-ocean ridge
+* The evidence shows that there is a lot of volcanic activity in Iceland
+* That evidence supports the idea that magma can rise in the space between the two sides of the mid-ocean ridge, which could form the new crust in that area

+---

 # 2026.01.27 **Earth Science**

 ##### **❓ of the 📅**: If you could make _one_ chore disappear, what would it be?